babaganosch/GameMakerScaffolding/README.md

 Another thing that the Game Controller does is handle the rendering of all the GameObjects.
 The rendering order (depth value) is based on the y value of the GameObject.
 But instead of being drawn on different layers, as with the usual `depth = -y;`, every object are rendered in the same layer and no overhead of creating new layers per y-value is required.

 ## Notes
+The project also contains some other convenient stuff, like singleton keywords, easy memory cleanup for persistent objects, stress-test macro and easy logging functionality.

-There's __A LOT__ of areas of improvement in this project.
+There is __A LOT__ of areas of improvement in this project.
 Most of the modules, and code, is simply copy-pasted from my prior projects.
 For example, I think that the terminal module should be reworked from scratch.
 I need to figure out a great way to not batch-break the rendering when GameObjects need to render with shaders etc.